s3xysteak/cesium-use/src/core/flyToArea/index.md

 })
 ```

+By default:

+- When there is nothing in the array, no action will be taken.
-By default, no action is taken when there is no data in the array, and the viewpoint flies to an overhead position only when there is a single piece of data.
+- When there is only 1 element in the array, the viewpoint will fly to an overhead position on the coordinate.

 ## Type Declarations